Aryan-Kumar18/PythonProjects/Roll No. Generator/README.md

 This is a Roll No. Generator.
-Here one can generate roll no. for a student by collecting some of their details.
+Here one can generate roll no. for a student by collecting and entering some of their details.